 - Take it to Google and see which keywords in your ideas tend to get the most search traffic.
 Google searches may not be the same as Pinterest searches, but by considering an educated guess, you might end up with some valuable keywords in your search.

 Once you have your set of keywords ready, here are the sections on Pinterest where they need to be inserted.
-See How to Find Relevant Keywords for Pinterest Profile here.
+See Pinterest Keyword Research here.

 1. Business Name

 Your business name on Pinterest is one of the most important assets in your marketing, so be sure to include relevant keywords as this will help Pinterest Analytics recognize your profile and bring you to the right audience.

 2. Profile Description